Have you developed a sudden sun sensitivity? Before you worry too much – the answer might actually be in your medicine cabinet.

 - Seeking shade when possible

-Erickson offers the same advice, so others do not experience the same reaction she did, adding you need more vigilance when you are on these medications.
+Erickson echoes this advice, so others do not experience the same reaction she did, adding that you need more vigilance when you are on these medications.

 “Normally, you don’t think about putting on sunscreen when you are going to go out for a little bit to do yard work,” Erickson said, “But talking to your pharmacist and taking that precaution can help prevent what happened to me.”

 If you have questions about prescriptions and sun sensitivity, call our Nurse On Call line at (844) 259-9494.